johkoenig/atpl-qrh/010-Air-Law.md

 ## 10 - Facilitation (ICAO Annex 9)

+### Unaccompanied baggage

+Shall be handled like one of:

+- accompanied baggage
+- under simplified customs procedure

+### Crew member certificates

+- Machine-readable card
+- Serve as a replacement to both passport and visa

+This is not the case in the real world, but ICAO says it should be that way

+### Inadmissible passengers

+- Are in the responsibility of the operator
+- Need to be removed within 24 h or state asks the operator for a reasonable amount of time
+- Can be brought to their start of yourney or any state where they are admissible
+- Operators may charge the inadmissible passenger for their return

 ## 11 - Search and Rescue (SAR)

+### Ground signals by survivors

+- X = Require medical assistance
+- V = Require Assistance
+- Y = Yes
+- N = No
+- Arrow = Processing this direction

+### Ground signals by rescue team

+- ++ = We found some personell
+- LL = We found all personell
+- LLL = Operation completed

+### Colour codes for supplies

+- Red = Medical
+- Blue = Water and Food
+- Yellow = Blankets

 ## 12 - Security – Safeguarding International Civil Aviation against Acts of Unlawful Interference (ICAO Annex 17)

+### Noticing unlawful interference

+- Squawk 7500
+- Change FL by half of seperation (500 ft or 1000 ft above FL290/Non-RVSM)
+- Broadcast on this frequency or the emergency frequency
+- Land as soon as practible

+### Service provided by the state where unlawful interference happened

+- Navigational aids
+- Air traffic services
+- Permission to land
+- Parking at an isolated area (100m)
+- Refueling for continuance after resolving the situation

 ## 13 - Aircraft Accident and Incident Investigation

+### Serious injury

+- Hospitalization of more than 48 hours
+- Fracture of bone (unless simple like finger)
+- Injury of an internal organ
+- Burning of more than 5% of the body surface